 "In the Christian calendar, Easter is one of the most important times of the year.
-To share that with people of a different culture was actually quite special because it comes to us ... through the eyes of people we don't normally share these with," she said.
+To share that with people of a different culture was actually quite special because it comes to Merryn Steel, who is the us ... through the eyes of people newest member of MSS (three months) said the tour opened his eyes to God's work in that part of the world.